 Q: At the moment, we’re using pricing tiers at my MSP to standardize our services and make it easier to price out new clients.
 While this seems to help sales go more smoothly, we’re second guessing ourselves when it comes to service.
 Some of our clients are high maintenance and require a lot of support, so it seems like we might be losing money.
-Going into the New Year, how can I price appropriately to fit the needs of my clients without wrecking my margins?
+How can I price appropriately to fit the needs of my clients without wrecking my margins?

-To get advice on how to price appropriately as an MSP, we spoke to Chris Johnson, the director of business development and strategy at Wheelhouse IT.
+To get advice on how to price appropriately as an MSP, we spoke to Chris Johnson, the cybersecurity compliance strategist at OnShore Security.
 With more than 15 years of experience in the IT channel, he’s seen numerous approaches to MSP pricing.
 Here are his tips on how to price appropriately in the upcoming year:

 Pricing fails when you fail to articulate your value